 Most patients who undergo surgery will go into remission, with return of hormone levels to normal.
 However, there is a risk of recurrence.

-After an oral glucose tolerance test (OGTT), GH levels should be less than 1 ng/mL.
+In the past, the standard was that after an oral glucose tolerance test (OGTT), GH levels should be less than 1 ng/mL.
+However, the 2011 AACE (American Association of Clinical Endocrinologists) guidelines now suggest that serum GH nadir after glucose administration be lowered to 0.4 ng/mL to increase the sensitivity of testing.
 Without an OGTT, an average level of <2.5 ng/mL from multiple random samples is considered normal.
 Normal IGF-1 levels depend on your age and gender, and the reference numbers may vary slightly depending on which laboratory provides the results.

 It's important to manage acromegaly because, over time, acromegaly not only changes the way you look, it can also cause serious health complications such as hypertension, sleep apnea, goiter, and visual field defects.